RogoSolutions/rogo-esp32-sdk/docs/en/api-reference/system/pthread.rst

    If calling a standard libc or C++ sleep function, such as ``usleep`` defined in ``unistd.h``, then the task will only block and yield the CPU if the sleep time is longer than :ref:`one FreeRTOS tick period <CONFIG_FREERTOS_HZ>`.
 If the time is shorter, the thread will busy-wait instead of yielding to another RTOS task.

-By default, all POSIX Threads have the same RTOS priority, but it is possible to change this by calling a :ref:`custom API <esp-pthread>`.
+By default all POSIX Threads have the same RTOS priority, but it is possible to change this by calling a :ref:`custom API <esp-pthread>`.

 Standard features
 -----------------